schematical/chaos-engine/README.md

 NPCs attacking would trigger different distances and types of sounds depending on what is equipped.

 An NPCs reaction to sound might vary.
 Some might follow a sound and others might trigger an evade.
 It is even possible that an NPC might start to eat inventory items when they hear a sound.
-The dog and the bell expirment.
+The dog and the bell experiment.

 Command Outputs would cary only over a certain amount of tiles and might trigger behaviors in NPCs they are not trying to command.
 #####Sight:
 Sight allows an NPC to detect any object/action on the tiles in a funnel in the direction they are facing.

 Variables:
-* Width: The amount of tiles wider the vision field gets with each tile further away from the NPC they can percive.
+* Width: The amount of tiles wider the vision field gets with each tile further away from the NPC they can perceive.
-* Distance: The amount of tiles in the direction the NPC is facing that the NPC can percive.
+* Distance: The amount of tiles in the direction the NPC is facing that the NPC can perceive.